 HSBC places some restrictions on their credit cards, so it is important to ensure you are eligible before you apply.

-For the HSBC Premier World Mastercard or Premier World Elite Mastercard, you must already have a U.S. HSBC Premier checking account.
+For the HSBC Premier World card or Elite card, you must already have a U.S. HSBC Premier checking account.
 For the HSBC Advance card, you must have either a Premier checking account or Advance checking account.

 Fortunately, the HSBC Gold Mastercard, Cash Rewards Mastercard and Platinum Mastercard do not place such restrictions on applications.
 Just keep in mind that all of these cards are designed for users with good to excellent credit (above 670), so you should check your score before submitting an application.